exakat/exakat-docs/Reference/Rules/Classes/CouldBePrivateConstante.rst

 Since PHP 7.1, constants may also have a public/protected/private visibility.
 This restrict their usage to anywhere, class and children or class.

 As a general rule, it is recommended to make constant ``private`` by default, and to relax this restriction as needed.
 PHP makes them public by default.
+Constant shall stay ``public`` when the code has to be compatible with PHP 7.0 and older.

+They also have to be public in the case of component : some of those constants have to be used by external actors, in order to configure the component.

 .. code-block:: php